 Say you have little to zero coronary calcium.
 Your risk for a heart attack IS lower.
 Not zero, but low.
 Should you now go out and celebrate with a hot fudge sundae and resume your smoking habit?
-A good report can result in severe complacency in some.
+A good report can result in severe complacency in some people.

 I prefer advanced blood testing to lower heart disease risk.
-Tests such as lipid particle number and size, inflammation, genetics, homocysteine, oxidation, intracellular nutrients, toxic metals, and many more are what I use to determine risk.
+Tests such as lipid particle number and size, inflammation, genetics, homocysteine, oxidation, intracellular nutrients, vitamin D, toxic mold, toxic metals, and many more are what I use to determine risk.

-We improve that risk with nutrition, removal of environmental pollutants, relaxation, exercise, sleep, routine chiropractic care, and evidence-based supplements.
+We improve that risk with nutrition, sleep, sunshine, removal of environmental pollutants, relaxation/stress reduction, physical activity, routine chiropractic care, and evidence-based supplements.

 29,000 cases of cancer and 15,000 deaths annually might be caused by CT scans, according to studies publish in 2007 and 2009.
 A 2011 report by the Institute of Medicine found that the two environmental factors most strongly associated with breast cancer were radiation exposure and the use of post-menopausal hormones.